itishavamja/Google_search_data_analysis/README.md

 Identify the top countries showing interest in cloud computing.

 Compare cloud computing with data science and machine learning based on Google search interest over time.
-Key Features
+Key Features:

 1. Interest by Region
 Visualized a bar chart of the top 15 countries searching for “Cloud Computing”.
 Displayed a choropleth world map to show regional interest levels.

-2. Interest Over Time
+2.Interest Over Time
 Created a line chart showing how search interest in “Cloud Computing” changes month by month over the past year.

 3.Keyword Comparison
 Compared search interest trends for: